Do a business energy audit

 No

-Leaving equipment on when not needed wastes energy.
-Encourage staff to turn them off when no longer in use or have shut down lists for the end of the day.
+Encourage staff to turn off equipment or have shut down lists for the end of the day.

-Alternatively, see if sensors or timers can be installed, or if existing controls can be programmed to automatically turn equipment off when not required or after a set time of inactivity.
+Install sensors or timers.
+You could also check if existing controls can be programmed to automatically turn equipment off after inactivity.

 Where fans are used, are they set the lowest speed required?
 Yes